avhagedorn/SkateShare/README.md

 3. Open the project using Android Studio.
 When prompted to sync Gradle files, press "Sync Now".

+4. If needed, get a [Google Maps API Key](https://developers.google.com/maps).
+To use the API key, paste the following into local.properties:

+        MAPS_API_KEY=[YOUR API KEY HERE]

-4. Build and run the app using Android Studio.
+5. Build and run the app using Android Studio.

 ### Future Plans ###

-Add VESC BLE support to log raw ESC data.
+1. Add VESC BLE support to log raw ESC data.

-Add "like" support to posts.
+2. Add "like" support to posts.